 - The title list document has four worksheets -- one each for the journals, proceedings series, proceedings volumes, and ebooks available on the SPIE Digital Library.

 - The metadata on the title list complies with the KBART recommended practice, and is presented in Excel format for ease of reading.
-Tab-delimited versions of the file are provided monthly to vendors of discovery and indexing services, and can also be delivered to subscribing libraries by request.
+Tab-delimited versions of the file are provided monthly to vendors of discovery and indexing services.

 - Some SPIE Proceedings volumes are not available in the SPIE Digital Library, and thus do not appear on the title list.
-Please see Proceedings Volumes Not Available Online for a list of these volumes and more information.
+See Proceedings Volumes Not Available Online for a list of these volumes and more information.

 Download the SPIE Digital Library User Guide.